10 Best Cheap Used Cars to Buy

 4. Honda CR-V

-Used prices vary from $4,000 up to $25,000 for a lightly used 2019 model with less than 15,000 miles.
-A CR-V is one of the best-used cars you can buy, especially if you live in an area with harsh winters.
+Used prices vary from $4,000 to $25,000 for a lightly used 2019 model with less than 15,000 miles.
+A CR-V is one of the best-used cars you can buy, especially in an area with harsh winters.
 The ground clearance and all-wheel drive will make the investment worth it.

 Let’s take a look at typical prices for a used Honda CRV.